AI manipulated video of Indian prime minister announcing free LPG cylinders misleads online

 Unrelated video

-Reverse image searches on Google using the clip's keyframe found the same video uploaded on February 24, 2019 on the official YouTube account of the Prime Minister's Office of India (archived links here and here).
+Reverse image searches on Google using the clip's keyframes found the original video uploaded on February 24, 2019 on the official YouTube account of the Prime Minister's Office of India (archived links here and here).

 The video titled "PM Modi's speech at the launch of PM Kisan Samman Nidhi Yojana in Gorakhpur, UP" shows Modi addressing the public during the launch of a Farmers' scheme in northern India's Uttar Pradesh state.